 Setup

-Open WebUI’s native MCP uses Streamable HTTP transport only.
+Open WebUI’s native MCP uses Streamable HTTP transport only (by design — it’s a web-based, multi-tenant environment).
 For stdio-based MCP servers (the majority), you need mcpo — a proxy that converts stdio MCP servers into OpenAPI-compatible HTTP endpoints.

 # Install mcpo